bencheee/BlackJack/README.md

   - [CSS](documentation/testing/images/code_validation/css_test.jpg)

-    - No errors were found in CSS code.
+    - No errors were found in CSS code. (*However, due to use of autoprefixer to include vendor prefixes which are not standard W3C CSS code, test returned 99 warnings.*)

 * JavaScript Code Testing: